 You define the confusion level here more precisely.
 In addition, if there is more than one intent that you would like to view, they can all be selected here.

-All the features can be access via the Confusion Matrix tab as well by clicking on one of the cells
+All the features can be accessed via the Confusion Matrix tab as well by clicking on one of the cells

 List of Issues vs. Confusion Matrix